jlevy/og-equity-compensation/README.md

     investors get their money back and also participate in proceeds from common stock.
   - Whether there is a **cap**, which limits the payout if it is participating.
 - [This primer](https://medium.com/@CharlesYu/the-ultimate-guide-to-liquidation-preferences-478dda9f9332)
-  by Charles Yu gives a concise overview of preferred stock and the liquidation preference.
+  by Charles Yu gives a concise overview of preferred stock and liquidation preferences.
 - 🚧 What’s are good resources to mention that describe conversion of preferred to common stock?

 🔹 For the **purposes of an employee who holds common stock**, the most important thing to understand about preferences is that they’re not likely to matter if a company does well in the long term.
-In that case, every stockholder will have the option to sell shares of some value.
+In that case, every stockholder has valuable stock they can eventually sell.
 But, if a company fails or [exits](#sales-and-liquidity) for less than investors had hoped, the preferred stockholders are generally first in line to be paid back.
 Sometimes there’s not much left for those with common stock.